PRACTICE DIRECTION 51V – THE VIDEO HEARINGS PILOT SCHEME

 2.2 The conditions referred to in paragraph 2.1(b)(ii) and (iii) are that—

-(a) each party has consented to the application proceeding by way of a video hearing;
+(i) any unrepresented party has consented to the application proceeding by way of a video hearing, and

 (c) a court officer has considered the completed pre-video hearing suitability questionnaires and is satisfied that each party or legal representative is able, and has access to the IT equipment required, to participate in a video hearing;